Fraunhofer-SIT/charra/man/attester.1.md

 *  **\--rpk-private-key=PATH**:

     Specify the path of the private key used for RPK.
-Currently only supports DER (ASN.1) format.
+Currently, only supports DER (ASN.1) format.

-    By default 'keys/attester.der' is used.
+    By default, 'keys/attester.der' is used.
 Implicitly enables DTLS-RPK.

 *  **\--rpk-public-key=PATH**:

     Specify the path of the public key used for RPK.
-Currently only supports DER (ASN.1) format.
+Currently, only supports DER (ASN.1) format.

-    By default 'keys/attester.pub.der' is used.
+    By default, 'keys/attester.pub.der' is used.
 Implicitly enables DTLS-RPK.

 *  **\--rpk-peer-public-key=PATH**:

     Specify the path of the reference public key of the peer, used for RPK.
-Currently only supports DER (ASN.1) format.
+Currently, only supports DER (ASN.1) format.

-    By default 'keys/verifier.pub.der' is used.
+    By default, 'keys/verifier.pub.der' is used.
 Implicitly enables DTLS-RPK.

 *  **\--rpk-verify-peer=[0,1]**:

-    Specify whether the peers public key shall be checked against the reference public key.
+    Specify whether the peer's public key shall be checked against the reference public key.
 0 means no check, 1 means check.
-By default the check is performed.
+By default, the check is performed.

     WARNING: Disabling the verification means that connections from any peer will be accepted.
 This is primarily intended for the verifier, which may not have the public keys of all attesters and does an identity check with the attestation response.
 Implicitly enables DTLS-RPK.

-# TCTI commands
+# TCTI

-To specify TCTI commands for the TPM, set the 'CHARRA_TCTI' environment variable accordingly.
+To configure TCTI for the TPM, set the 'CHARRA_TCTI' environment variable accordingly.

 # CONFIGURATION FILES